Epstein's final cellmate questioned by AG Barr after apparent suicide: report

 EPSTEIN-LINKED MODELING AGENT CHARGED WITH RAPE OF MINORS

-Two correctional officers at the Metropolitan Correctional Center -- Tova Noel and Michael Thomas – have pleaded not guilty to federal charges alleging that they slept on the job and falsified records to make it seem like they had done the required rounds every 30 minutes as required to check on inmates’ well-being during their overnight shift before Epstein's body was found.
+Two correctional officers at the Metropolitan Correctional Center -- Tova Noel and Michael Thomas – have pleaded not guilty to federal charges alleging that they slept on the job and falsified records to make it seem like they had done rounds every 30 minutes as required to check on inmates’ well-being during their overnight shift before Epstein's body was found.

 Their trial has been pushed back several times and is currently scheduled for June 14, 2021, according to Law & Crime.